 I’m a simple girl and when I shop I’m typically after 1) good customer service and 2) a good deal.

 Just try and tell me that doesn’t rock.
+Click here or the banner below to sign up for self hosting for $3.95/month!

 Honestly though my fave thing about Bluehost was that they boast an easy WordPress installation.
 I’m really not into complicated techy things so I appreciate it when something can be done in a click or two.